CoolKit-Technologies/eWeLink-API/en/APICenterV2.md

 ### Get Thing List

+Note:

-**Note: when the user equipment ('total' parameter) exceeds 30, the 'beginindex' parameter needs to be set for paging acquisition.
-Otherwise, if too much data is obtained, the server will return timeout errors such as 500.**
+- When the user device (total parameter) exceeds 30, you need to set the beginIndex parameter to get it in pages, otherwise too much data will be acquired and the server will return timeout errors such as 500.
+- The total parameter returned may be greater than the total amount of device data returned, which indicates that not all device data has been obtained.
+Please refer to [Description of Calling Interface and APPID Permission (Important)] for more details.

 URL: /v2/device/thing